NREL/ReEDS-2.0/README.md

 <a name="Execution"></a>
 # Executing the Model
-If the ReEDS repository was set up using the Automatic Setup procedure above, then the ReEDS model must be launched by running `ReEDS.sh`.
-If the ReEDS repository was set up manually then the execution of the ReEDS model must be accomplished by navigating the command prompt to the repostiory and running `runbatch.py` in the python interpreter.

-A ReEDS case (also referred to as a &quot;run&quot;, &quot;scenario&quot; or &quot;instance&quot;) is executed through a python-based case batching program called &quot;runbatch.py&quot;.
+A ReEDS case (also referred to as a &quot;run&quot;, &quot;scenario&quot; or &quot;instance&quot;) is executed through `ReEDS.sh` if the repository was installed using the automatic setup procedure above, or a python-based case batching program called `runbatch.py` if the repository was setup manually.
 The user can execute a single case or a batch of cases using this program.

 **Step 1** : Specify the ReEDS case name(s) and configuration(s) in the case configuration file. ([Figure 13](#Fig13)).
 The default case configuration file name is called &quot;cases.csv&quot;, but the user may create custom case configuration files by using a suffix in the file name (e.g., &quot;cases\_test.csv&quot;).
 The file &quot;cases\_test.csv&quot; can be used to execute a &quot;test&quot; version of the model for the ERCOT system.